GooTechnologies/learn/manual/importing-models/index.md

 ## Model Creation Tools

-While there are several paid software out there for creating 3d models, here are some free ones:
+While there are several commerical products out there for creating 3d models, here are some free ones:

 - [Blender](http://www.blender.org)
 - [FreeCad](http://www.freecadweb.org)